uiano/Turing-MPS/README.md

 1. Right-click on the language and select `Rebuild language`.
 In order to update dependencies you should accept migrations.

 # TODO
-TODOs can be found in "issues" tab for the repository on github.
+TODOs can be found in [Issues](https://github.com/uiano/Turing-MPS/issues) for the repository on github.